History of physics: Quantum mechanics

+Division into classical and modern

+The conceptual differences between physics theories discussed in the 19th century and those that were most historically prominent in the first decades of the 20th century lead to a characterization of the earlier sciences as "classical physics" while the work based on quantum and relativity theories became known as "modern physics".
+Initially applied to mechanics, as in "classical mechanics", the divide eventually came to characterize quantum and relativistic effects.
+This characterization was driven initially by physicists like Max Planck and Hendrik Lorentz, established scientists who nevertheless saw issues that established theories could not explain.
+Their involvement and contributions to the 1911 Solvay Conference lead to the introduction of this split as a concept.

+This division is reflected in the titles of many physics textbooks.
+For example, the preface of Goldstein's Classical mechanics explains why the topic is still relevant for physics students.
+In Concepts of Modern Physics Arthur Beiser starts with a definition of modern physics:

+Kenneth Krane's Modern physics begins a text on quantum and relativity theories with a few pages on deficiencies of classical physics.
+E.T.
+Whittaker's two-volume History of the Theories of Aether and Electricity subtitles volume one The Classical Theories and volume two The Modern Theories (1900–1926).

-Contemporary and particle physics
+Contemporary physics

 Quantum field theory

 As the philosophically inclined continued to debate the fundamental nature of the universe, quantum theories continued to be produced, beginning with Paul Dirac's formulation of a relativistic quantum theory in 1928.
 However, attempts to quantize electromagnetic theory entirely were stymied throughout the 1930s by theoretical formulations yielding infinite energies.
-This situation was not considered adequately resolved until after World War II ended, when Julian Schwinger, Richard Feynman and Sin-Itiro Tomonaga independently posited the technique of renormalization, which allowed for an establishment of a robust quantum electrodynamics (QED).
+This situation was not considered adequately resolved until after World War II, when Julian Schwinger, Richard Feynman and Sin-Itiro Tomonaga independently posited the technique of renormalization, which allowed for an establishment of a robust quantum electrodynamics (QED).

 Meanwhile, new theories of fundamental particles proliferated with the rise of the idea of the quantization of fields through "exchange forces" regulated by an exchange of short-lived "virtual" particles, which were allowed to exist according to the laws governing the uncertainties inherent in the quantum world.
 Notably, Hideki Yukawa proposed that the positive charges of the nucleus were kept together courtesy of a powerful but short-range force mediated by a particle with a mass between that of the electron and proton.
 This particle, the "pion", was identified in 1947 as part of what became a slew of particles discovered after World War II.
 Initially, such particles were found as ionizing radiation left by cosmic rays, but increasingly came to be produced in newer and more powerful particle accelerators.

 Outside particle physics, significant advances of the time were: